-I am an Assistant Professor in the Department of Political Science at the University of Alberta (Edmonton, Canada).
-I am also an honorary member of the University of Sydney’s China Studies Center.
+At present, I am a Visiting Fellow in the Department of Social Policy at the London School of Economics and Political Science.
+I am a faculty member in the Department of Political Science at the University of Alberta (Edmonton, Canada).
+I am also a Non-Resident Senior Fellow of the China Policy Institute at the University of Nottingham.
 I received my PhD in Development Studies and Land Economy at the University of Cambridge.
 I have previously taught in the Department of Sociology at the State University of New York, Binghamton.

-My research interests broadly cover state-society and state-NGO relations, the growth of civil society in China, and the internationalisation of Chinese NGOs.
+My research interests include state-society and state-NGO relations, the growth of civil society in China, and the internationalisation of Chinese NGOs.
 I am currently conducting research on the role of Chinese development assistance in Southeast Asia.
+In addition, I am working collaboratively on a new research initiative examining the role of government-organised NGOs (GONGOs) in development.
 Recent research funding from the Chiang Ching-kuo Foundation, allowed an exploration of the “going out” strategy of Chinese NGOs.
 I have also completed a Social Sciences and Humanities Council of Canada funded project on Chinese NGOs becoming epistemic communities (see publications page for research outputs).
-Other projects in the pipeline include: the role of epistemic communities in conflict prone zones and a comparative study of the expansion of China studies in English speaking countries.

 I have published in various journals including Journal of Contemporary China, Progress in Development Studies, The China Quarterly, Third World Quarterly and Urban Studies.
-My recent publications include a co-authored book with Dylan Sutherland HIV/AIDS in China – The Economic and Social Determinants and also a co-edited volume with Reza Hasmath: NGO Governance and Management in China.
-I have a forthcoming monograph with the University of British Columbia Press, The Development of State-NGO Relations in China: Shifting the Boundaries from Central to Local Government (January 2017).
+My monograph State of Exchange: Migrant NGOs and the Chinese Government presents a systematic examination of the different layers of the Chinese state and their engagement with migrant NGOs.
+Other recent publications include a co-authored book with Dylan Sutherland HIV/AIDS in China – The Economic and Social Determinants and also a co-edited volume with Reza Hasmath: NGO Governance and Management in China.

-I am an active Council Member of the American Sociological Association’s Sociology of Development Section.
-I have served on the section’s various committees and organiser of the Roundtables.
+Currently, I am a Council Member of the American Sociological Association’s Political Sociology Section.
+From 2013-2016, I served as a Council Member of the American Sociological Association’s Sociology of Development Section, participating in the section’s various committees and organiser of the Roundtables.